AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-forms-best-practices.md

 You can create an adaptive Form using the form templates enabled using **Configuration Browser**.
 To enable the form templates, see [Creating Adaptive Form Template](https://experienceleague.adobe.com/docs/experience-manager-learn/forms/creating-your-first-adaptive-form/create-adaptive-form-template.html?lang=en).

-The form templates can be uploaded from Adaptive Form packages that are created on another author machine.
+The form templates can also be uploaded from Adaptive Form packages that are created on another author machine.
 Form templates are also made available by installing [aemforms-references packages](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html?lang=en).
 If aemforms-references packages are installed, then **Create** button is also available at the Publish node with the runmode.
-Some of the best practices recommended for the user are:
+Some of the best practices recommended are:
 * The **"nosamplecontent"** runmode is intended only for the publish instances and not for the author environment.
 * Authoring of assets such as adaptive form, themes, templates, or cloud configurations are performed over Author nodes only, which can be replicated at the configured Publish nodes.
 For more information, see [Publishing and unpublishing forms and documents](https://experienceleague.adobe.com/docs/experience-manager-65/forms/publish-process-aem-forms/publishing-unpublishing-forms.html?lang=en)
-* Forms addon package is required for Authoring as well as Publishing to support the document services operations; hence it can be considered as a dependency.
+* Forms addon package is required for Authoring as well as for Publishing to support the document service operations; hence it can be considered as a dependency.
-If you only want Forms related sample template, themes, and DOR packages, then you can download them from the [aemforms-references-* packages](https://experienceleague.adobe.com/docs/experience-manager-65/forms/publish-process-aem-forms/publishing-unpublishing-forms.html?lang=en).
+If you only want Forms related sample template, themes, and DOR packages, then you can download them from [aemforms-references-* packages](https://experienceleague.adobe.com/docs/experience-manager-65/forms/publish-process-aem-forms/publishing-unpublishing-forms.html?lang=en).

 For further information, see the best practices in [Introduction to authoring adaptive forms](/help/forms/using/introduction-forms-authoring.md).